alex65536/sofcheck/README.md

 ## Building from source

 The project is using [CMake](https://cmake.org) as a build system.
 You will also need a C++17-compatible compiler.
-The engine is tested on the following compilers:
+The engine should build fine with the following compilers:

-- GCC >= 8 (GCC 7 and earlier don't support `<charconv>` header)
+- GCC >= 8 (GCC 12 is used in CI).
+GCC <= 7 won't work.
-- Clang >= 8 (Clang 6 and earlier don't support `<charconv>` header, and Clang 7 fails with linker error `undefined reference to '__muloti4'` in `std::from_chars`)
+- Clang >= 8 (Clang 14 is used in CI).
+Clang <= 7 won't work.
-- Visual Studio 2019.
-(Visual Studio 2017 won't work for the reasons described below, and other versions are just not tested).
+- Visual Studio >= 2019 (VS 2019 is used in CI).
+Visual Studio <= 2017 won't work.

 Note that MSVC is not supported as good as GCC and Clang, and the resulting binaries may be slower.
 Be aware of it.

-  Now, let's talk why Visual Studio 2017 fails to build SoFCheck.
-It produces errors like `result cannot be constant expression` when overloading some operators in the template code.
-I tried to work around this issue, but didn't find a good way to fix it without using arcane template magic, so I gave up.
-I am pretty sure that it is a bug in the compiler, because all other compilers (including VS 2019) are OK with this code.

 Other compilers are not tested.